LRE-EsACT/.github/profile/README.md

 # Extended Reality Laboratory

-Research in the area of ​​Human-Machine Interaction, focusing on the use of Extended Reality.
+Research in the area of ​​Human-Machine Interaction, focusing on the use of Extended Reality (Virtual Reality, Mixed Reality & Augmented Reality).

 <br/>